rework-space-com/terraform-provider-apisix/_about/CONTRIBUTING.md

 ## Building the provider

-Run the following command to build the provider
+There is a [makefile](../GNUmakefile) to build the provider and place it in repos root dir.

 ```shell
 $ go build -o terraform-provider-apisix